-STEP 4: INFORM YOUR LOVED ONES
+STEP 4: LET YOUR LOVED ONES KNOW

-STEP 5: UPDATE YOUR WILL
+STEP 5: AMEND YOUR WILL

 It’s also a great idea to tell your doctor about your final wishes.
-Put your instructions in writing.
+Put your wishes in writing.
 These legal documents can spell out your wishes about your end-of-life medical treatment when you can no longer make decisions for yourself.

-STEP 6: CREATE A BACKUP PLAN
+STEP 6: MAKE A BACKUP PLAN

 It’s possible that the body donation program may decline to accept your body donation; therefore, you need to be prepared and have a back-up plan.